 • Clearance of snow accumulations 24 hrs per day.

 • The treatment of ice formations 24 hrs per day.

 Priority Two Routes

-Comprise of roads which have a cumulative daily flow of more than 600 vehicles, and are salted if snow and ice are forecast beyond midday.
+These roads comprise routes which have a cumulative daily flow of more than 600 vehicles, and are salted if snow and ice are forecast beyond midday.

 Priority Three Routes

-Are identified tertiary routes where the cumulative daily flow of traffic is greater than 400 vehicles and Priority Four Routes cover all other roads including residential areas which are only treated in exceptional circumstances, with priority being given to locations with difficult junctions, gradients and bends
+These cover all other roads including residential areas which are only treated in exceptional circumstances, with priority being given to locations with difficult junctions, gradients and bends.